reed0023/technologycollection/appDapp/README.md

 #### Abstract:

-AppdApp is a modular dApp that allows DAOs to create their own Question and Answer Applications (use cases may include, but are not limited to: contracts, registrations, applications, surveys, grants, etc.).
+AppdApp is a modular dApp that allows DAOs or other Technology Arrangements to create their own Question and Answer Applications (use cases may include, but are not limited to: contracts, registrations, applications, surveys, grants, etc.).
 Once a DAO’s Application is published, it may be filled out by the Organization.
 Completed Applications are converted into Smart Contracts and deployed to the Ethereum Virtual Machine.
+The specific use case of appdApp for our organization will be to create the ability described in the summary with regards to innovative tech: the ability to register as an innovative technology arrangement in Malta an EU Member State.

 Developer Needs:

  - React Components for Application Creation UI
  - UX Considerations WIP

-Total Bounty Offered:

- - 2 ETH

 UX Benchmark: